sulu/SuluFormBundle/Resources/doc/dynamic.md

 Use `article` as `resourceKey` when you use the single_form_selection inside article template.

-To generate a basic form use the following command:
+You can create a basic form called: `Test Form` which include all usable form types with:

 ```bash
 php bin/adminconsole sulu:form:generate-form
 ```

+> If a form called: `Test Form` already exist, it will be updated.

 ## Output Form and customize